rwoodie/assignments/homework-7.1.md

 * The argument is $length
 * The scope is line 10-12 on this page and line 35-37 in the original file
 * The return function is line 11 on this page and line 336 in the original file
-* The doc block is lines 329-334 and defines what the function will do
+* The doc block for the function is lines 329-334 and defines what the function will do

 /wp-content/themes/twentyeleven/functions.php:53-209
 ```php